leonmayanja/mersenne_primes/README.md

 A Mersenne prime is a number of the form 2ᵖ – 1, in which P is also a prime number.
 They are named after Marin Mersenne, a French mathematician, who studied them in the early 17ᵗʰ century.
 The first Mersenne primes are 3, 7, 31, 127 (corresponding to P = 2, 3, 5, 7).

 The largest known prime number, 2⁸²⁵⁸⁹⁹³³ − 1 (aka M82589933), is a Mersenne prime.
-It is more than twenty-three million (23,000,000) digits long!
+It is more than twenty-three million (23,000,000) decimal digits long!
 Mersenne primes are something of a unicorn in the world of mathematics.
 Only fifty-one (51) are known to date!
 However, mathematicians still believe that there is an infinite number of Mersenne primes.
 Therefore, we have barely scratched the surface of this intriguing topic.

 ## Great Internet Mersenne Prime Search (GIMPS)
 [GIMPS](https://www.mersenne.org/) is a collaborative project of volunteers who use freely available [software](https://www.mersenne.org/download/) (e.g. mprime) to search for Mersenne prime numbers.